INM-6/metadata-archivist/README.md

 Hence, when exploring the schema to generate the interpretable data structure one can consider the branching in the schema structure as branching of the metadata structure and the parsing structure as a terminal value.

 ### Technical assumptions
-- We only recognize two data types in the schema, dictionaries and strings i.e. the schema is composed of key[str] -> value[dict|str],
+- We only recognize two data types in the schema, dictionaries and strings i.e. the schema is composed of key[str] -> value[dict|literal],
   - Any other type is considered as an non-implemented feature.
-  - From this we assume that we either explore a dictionary as a branch or a string as a leaf.
+  - From this we assume that we either explore a dictionary as a branch or a literal as a leaf.
 - Currently the only functional leafs are either references to parsers definitions, !varname for patternProperties, and !calculate directives that combine both previous functional leafs,
   - All other leafs are considered as JSON Schema specific values and ignored.
   - It is possible to reference internal parser properties however this can only be done inside the parser definition.